View more information by visiting the Covid Information and Resource page.

 Infectious Diseases, also called Communicable Diseases, are illnesses caused by germs.
 There are four main kinds of germs: Bacteria, Viruses, Fungi, and Parasites.

 Epidemiology is the study of the distribution and determinants of health states and events in specified populations.
 Epidemiology is a scientific discipline that collects, analyzes, and interprets data to describe the frequency and pattern of health events.
 Understanding the event will help with its prevention and control.

 The Infectious Diseases Epidemiology Surveillance Division (IDES) is responsible for epidemiology surveillance of communicable diseases in Pinal County health jurisdiction according to guidelines by the Arizona Department of Health Services.
 The division's main role is to maintain surveillance of infectious diseases in the community, to support community partners and stakeholders on prevention, control, and mitigation efforts, and to respond to communicable disease outbreaks.

 This division is organized into four programs:

 - General Infectious disease prevention and control program

 - Sexually Transmitted Infections Prevention and Control Program

 - Tuberculosis prevention and control program

 - Data analysis

-Every member of the team is cross-trained and capable to support any infectious disease epidemiology investigation.
+Every member of the team is cross-trained and capable of supporting any infectious disease epidemiology investigation.
 Working on an outbreak usually requires more personnel than the people assigned per program.